ashisprasad06/git-action-examples/.github/PULL_REQUEST_TEMPLATE.md

 ## Description
 <!-- Please describe what you have changed or added -->

-## Please specify UAT complete date and develop branch PR link
+## Please specify UAT completion date and attach develop branch PR link
 <--- Please give the UAT completion data and develop branch PR link -->

 ## Types of changes